Learn what being a member does for you

 The most successful sales professionals are using videos to get attention.
 They use them in emails, social media posts, and even texts.
 According to the data scientists at SalesLoft, using videos in your prospecting emails improves open rates by 16% and increases replies by 26%.

-When adding video to your prospecting emails, you will receive your highest open rates and replies when you send them from the beginning.
+While doing video prospecting emails, you will receive your highest open rates and replies when you send them from the beginning.
 The longer you wait to send an email with a video, the lower your chances of the email being opened or responded to.
 When your subject line contains the word “video” it increases the likelihood the email will be opened.
 Placement of the video in the email is also important; for the highest impact, the video should be placed after the first 10% of your message and before the halfway mark.

 Before you create your video, make sure you have good lighting and the background isn’t distracting.
 You want your video to be 30-60 seconds long, catchy, and personal!
 Do your research and add personal touches to your video.
 Congratulate your prospect on recent accomplishments, speak to known pain points, or hold up a personalized sign at the beginning of the video, such as “Hello Susan!” or “Congratulations Sam!”
 These personal touches will entice your prospect to watch your video.